Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Particle approximations of the score vector and observed information matrix

 \subsection{Kernel density methods to overcome particle degeneracy}

-We start by considering the score vector $\nabla\log p(y_{1:t}|\theta)$ and later extend these results to the observed information matrix.
+In this section we focus on applying our method to the score vector $\nabla\log p(y_{1:t}|\theta)$ and note that extending these results to the observed information matrix is straightforward and not given explicitly (see Algorithm \ref{alg6} for implementation details).
 Using a particle filter (Alg. \ref{alg1}) we can sample $x_t^{(i)}$ and let $x_{1:t}^{(i)}$ denote the path associated with that particle.
 At time $t$ particle $i$ stores value $\alpha_t^{(i)}=\nabla\log p(x_{1:t}^{(i)},y_{1:t}|\theta)$, which depends on the history of the particle, $x_{1:t}^{(i)}$.
-The estimate for $\alpha_t$ is then updated recursively, where at iteration $t$ of a particle filter we have particles $x_t^{(i)}$ with associated weights $w_t^{(i)}$.
-From Algorithm \ref{alg1}, assume that particle $i$ is descended from particle $k_i$ at time $t-1$, then \eqref{eq:36} can be given as
+The estimate for $\alpha_t$ is then updated recursively, where at iteration $t$ we have particles $x_t^{(i)}$ with associated weights $w_t^{(i)}$.
+If we assume that particle $i$ is descended from particle $k_i$ at time $t-1$, then \eqref{eq:36} can be given as